Thomas S. Monson: Awards and recognition

 In connection with the LDS Church's centennial celebration as a chartered sponsor, the BSA announced that the Leadership Excellence Complex, located at The Summit Bechtel Family National Scout Reserve in West Virginia, would be renamed the Thomas S. Monson Leadership Excellence Complex and also awarded him Scouting's Honor Medal in 2013 for saving the life of a girl who was drowning when he was 12 years old.
 The Salt Lake chapter of Rotary International honored Monson at its international convention with its Worldwide Humanitarian Award in 2008.

 In Slate.com's "80 Over 80," a list of the most powerful octogenarians, Monson placed first in 2009, and first again in 2010.
 In 2011, Gallup listed Monson as one of "Americans' 10 Most Admired Men".

+In popular culture

+Monson was mentioned by name in the 2011 Broadway musical, The Book of Mormon.
+In the song "I Believe," the character Elder Price states that he believes that as president of the church, Monson has the ability to speak directly to God.
+His name can still be heard on the cast recording.

+Monson was portrayed by Russell Dixon in the 2019 film The Other Side of Heaven 2: Fire of Faith.

 Publications

 Monson wrote a number of books, some of which are compilations of speeches given by him, or of quotes.
 Others discuss particular LDS gospel themes.
 He also wrote Faith Rewarded which is an autobiographical account about his work in leading the church in Eastern Europe.